 Jira’s issue view layout may seem different from other detail views; however, this helps manage the complexity of displaying configurable data for different issue types.
 Once you become familiar with the location of data within an issue, you will find yourself naturally drawn to specific parts of the page for the specific information you are looking for.

 In the next post, we’ll dive into Jira Query Language (JQL) and filters so that you can quickly and confidently search for issues within Jira.

-Make sure you check back in to catch the rest of the Jira 101 series:
+Make sure to check back in to catch the rest of the Jira 101 series:

 Other recent posts:

 Michigan’s Department of Agriculture & Rural Development Partners with KL&A to Implement New Michigan Agriculture Environmental Assurance Program (MAEAP) Verification System